kclay/react-exercise/README.md

 `yarn build`

-A production-ready WordPress plugin will be built in the `pro-photo-built` folder.
+A production-ready WordPress plugin will be built in the `pro-photo-plugin` folder.
+Copy folder to `wp-content/plugins' and enable in wp-admin